aya-prover/aya-prover-docs/aya/guide/anqur-story.aya.md

 However, we cannot yet define transitivity of equality because we do not have the traditional elimination rule of the equality type -- the `J` rule.
-This will need some advanced proving techniques that is beyond the scope of this simple tutorial, so I'll skim them.
+This will need some advanced proving techniques that are beyond the scope of this simple tutorial, so I'll skim them.
 First, we need type-safe coercion:

 ```aya